Trusted WordPress tutorials, when you need them most.

 How to Style Each WordPress Post Differently

 Note: This tutorial requires you to add custom CSS in WordPress.
-You will also need to be able to use the Inspect tool.
-Some basic CSS and HTML knowledge is required.
+You will also need to be able to use the Inspect tool and have some basic CSS knowledge, so it may not be suitable for complete beginners.

 If you visit your website and use the Inspect tool in your browser, then you will be able to see those classes added for each post.

-Following are the CSS classes added by default based on what page a user is viewing.
+The following are the CSS classes added by default based on which page a user is viewing:

 • .post-id